MilliPress/MilliCache/README.md

 ---
 ## Cache Flags

 MilliCache supports cache flags to group and clear caches based on flags.
-This is beneficial for complex cache handling and clearing logics.
+This is useful for complex cache handling and clearing logics.

-### What are Cache Flags?
+### What are cache flags?

-A single post or page can have multiple cache entries as the cache keys vary based on the request.
-Different cache entries are stored for different requests, for example, a request with different cookies or query string.
+A single post or page can have multiple cache entries because the cache keys vary depending on the request.
+Different cache entries are stored for different requests, such as a request with a different cookie or query string.

 ```
 https://example.org/?p=123